In 2019, the National Survey on Drug Use and Health reported that approximately 10.1 million people over 12 had misused opioids over the year.

 Emerge Recovery TX: Opioid Drug Rehabilitation for Women in Austin

 When it comes to treating opioid addiction in Austin, TX, the team at Emerge Recovery TX is here to help.
 The Emerge Recovery TX trauma, substance use, and co-occurring conditions curriculum program is designed to provide women with the tools they need for a holistic recovery.
 A few core pieces of the programming at Emerge Recovery TX include:

 - Individual counseling

 - 12 Step Facilitation, and more!

-If you or a loved one suffers from opioid addiction then talk to us today to learn more about our opioid drug rehabilitation in Austin.
+If you or a loved one is suffering from opioid addiction, talk to us today to learn more about our opioid drug rehabilitation in Austin.